 The bottom line

-The American student loan debt problem only seems to get worse, and that’s true regardless of your gender or ethnicity.
-However, the issue has definitely become a crisis for women, and particularly for women of color.
+The American student loan debt problem only seems to get worse, and that’s true regardless of gender or ethnicity.
+However, the issue has become a crisis for women, particularly for women of color.

-Unfortunately, it may be a while before we see any meaningful legislation that affects student loans or the collective debts of American borrowers.
-In the meantime, women struggling with their debt may take a closer look at repayment plans, including income-driven repayment plans, to ensure that they’re repaying student loans with a plan that makes sense.
+Unfortunately, the fate of student loan forgiveness and repayment is somewhat unknown.
+In the meantime, women struggling with their debt may take a closer look at repayment plans, including income-driven ones, to ensure that they’re repaying student loans with a plan that makes sense.